mdechiaro/vctools/README.md

 VM Creation:

-This program will merge a dotrc config (.vctoolsrc.yaml) and a user supplied VM build config (sample.yaml) into a VM creation config.
-It will prompt the user for any necessary missing info, and then automate the build process from start to finish.
+This program will merge a default config (.vctoolsrc.yaml) and a server config (sample.yaml) into a VM creation config.
+It will prompt the user for any missing info that is required to create a VM, and then automate the build process from start to finish.

 It is capable of creating a boot ISO per server (mkbootiso) for